-- Medium to Long term Accommodation The SEMC has asked Communities to lead a cross-agency working group to prepare an issues paper about Government responsibilities for medium and longterm accommodation following an emergency. - State Support Plan Emergency Relief and Support (formerly Emergency Welfare) Communities has reviewed the State Support Plan and the State Emergency Management Committee Policy Branch has released it for consultation: - https://dfes.mysocialpinpoint.com. au/statesupportplanemergencyreliefandsupport/emergencyreliefandsupportplanemergencyreliefandsup - Community Sector Capability working with community support organisations to enhance the delivery and coordination of welfare services - Disaster Information Support Coordination Centre (DISCC) Guidelines being reviewed at request of WA Police - People at Risk developing a framework to promote a shared approach to preparedness, response and recovery for people at risk in emergencies - Emergency Financial Assistance review of the State Emergency Financial Assistance initiatives.
+- Medium to Long term Accommodation The SEMC has asked Communities to lead a cross-agency working group to prepare an issues paper about Government responsibilities for medium and longterm accommodation following an emergency. - State Support Plan Emergency Relief and Support (formerly Emergency Welfare) Communities has reviewed the State Support Plan and the State Emergency Management Committee Policy Branch has released it for consultation: https://dfes.mysocialpinpoint.com.au/statesupportplanemergencyreliefandsupport/emergencyreliefandsupport - rt/ Community Sector Capability working with community support organisations to enhance the delivery - Obtaining Sector Capability working with continuing support organisations to enhance the delivery and coordination of welfare services Disaster Information Support Coordination Centre (DISCC) Guidelines being reviewed at request of - Disaster information Support Coordination Centre (DISCC) Guidelines being reviewed at request of WA Police - People at Risk developing a framework to promote a shared approach to preparedness, response and recovery for people at risk in emergencies - Emergency Financial Assistance review of the State Emergency Financial Assistance initiatives.